12ian34/rattata/README.md

-export MY_NUMBER="<your mobile number with the plus sign and international prefix>" export TWILIO_AUTH_TOKEN="<your twilio auth token>" export TWILIO_NUMBER="<your twilio virtual mobile number" python ra-ticket-resale-watch.py
+export MY_NUMBER="<your mobile number with the plus sign and international prefix>" export TWILIO_AUTH_TOKEN="<your twilio auth token>" export TWILIO_NUMBER="<your twilio virtual mobile number" python ra-ticket-resale-watch.py [full resident advisor event url]
 ```
-then, enter full resident advisor url in the input field provided and press `Return` and await the SMS from your Twilio phone number to your personal phone number when a ticket becomes available!
+if you passed the url as an argument, you're all set.
+Otherwise, you'll be prompted to enter a url into the input field provided, once you've done that, press `Return` and await the SMS from your Twilio phone number to your personal phone number when a ticket becomes available!
 Remember that for as long as the script is running whilst at least one resale ticket is available, you will be sent up to three texts at hourly intervals, after which the script will exit and must be re-run if you still require a ticket.

 ## Future work